7 Techniques to Manage Stress

 Everyone experiences stress at some point.
 However, many people experience stress almost daily or constantly - Every day.
 Chronic stress can cause harm to your emotional and physical well being, and it's directly correlated with multiple health conditions, mental health diagnoses, and is linked to drug and alcohol use or addiction.

 Chronic stress can cause physical changes in the body as well as changes in the brain.
-Stress is one way that your brain tries to protect your body from percieved threats in the world, so stress can trigger the feeling of danger and the need to protect yourself, engage in incessant activity, or over-eat, among others.
+Stress is one way that your brain tries to protect your body from perceived threats in the world, so stress can trigger the feeling of danger and the need to protect yourself, engage in incessant activity, or over-eat, among others.
 This is your fight or flight system at play - When your brain believes that you are in danger, your body and brain begin to produce hormones and neurotransmitters that trigger the stress response, and your body goes into high alert.
 Some of these hormones and neurotransmitters include adrenaline, dopamine and epinephrine, which are necessary for basic functioning, but too much is an indicator of an excess of stress impacting the body.

 Emotional and Physical States Under Stress